 In addition to operating the car, truck and tractor Dealerships, CMO's philosophy is to own the properties from which its subsidiaries operate.
 Land and buildings continue to make up a significant proportion of CMO's assets.

-The following information was extracted from The Colonial Motor Company Limited's Full Year Results, released on 20 August 2024:
+The following information was extracted from The Colonial Motor Company Limited's Half Year Results, released on 19 September 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.